 California Median Income Reaches Historic Milestones

 The California median income is a good guide to how well residents in the Golden State are doing financially.
-The California economy (until this week’s Coronavirus outbreak) was sitting pretty, and its citizens are earning income.
+The California economy (until the pandemic) was sitting pretty, and its citizens are earning income.
 The numbers used to qualify for a “straight bankruptcy” have broken some very notable milestones.

 Recent California Median Income

 Starting on April 1, 2020, median income for a household of one in Calif has broken the magic $60,000 threshold.
 The median income for a household of one in the Golden State is now $60,360.

 Even more amazing, a family of four has a California median income of $101,315.
 This is the first time in recent memory, if ever, that a median household of four in Calif has earned six figures.